Urbex FAQs

 A Camera

-We use a wide angle 10-22mm for interior shots and a 17-55mm or a 24-105mm for everything else.
-A 50mm is also a recommend purchase as it takes up so little room in a camera backpack and is great for up close shots.
+We use a wide-angle 10–22mm lens for interior shots and a 17–55mm or a 24–105mm for everything else.
+A 50mm is also recommended as it takes up little room and is great for close-up shots.

 First Aid Kit

-Accidents can and do happen when exploring.
-A compact and waterproof first aid kit will not break the bank and could potentially end up being a lifesaving purchase.
-Remember to replace any items that have been used and to check the expiry dates of items within the kit when packing for an explore.
+Accidents can (and do) happen when exploring.
+A compact and waterproof first aid kit will not break the bank and could be a lifesaver.
+Remember to replace any used items and check expiry dates regularly.

 Once the electricity goes off for the final time, most locations become quite dark.
-Always bring a torch or headlight to ensure you can safety manoeuvre around an abandoned location.
-Additional batteries are always recommended as you never know how long you will be exploring for!
+Always bring a torch or headlight to ensure you can safely manoeuvre around an abandoned location.
+Carry spare batteries too!

 Protective Gloves